What You Need

 - The mirror doesn't fold up for easy storage.
 It's intended to always be out on a vanity table.

 - The power cord is too short.
-You would think that for $200 dollars they could be more generous with the cord.
+You would think that for $200, they could be more generous with the cord.

-For me, overall, these issues are minor and I am basically happy with this mirror and intend to keep using it.
+Overall, these issues are minor, and I am happy with this mirror and intend to keep using it.

 How to use a Magnifying Mirror

 Let's take a short detour to talk about how to use one of these things.
-It's a little counter-intuitive.
+It's a little counterintuitive.
 To magnify a feature you are working on in the magnifying mirror, move away from the mirror.
-I have noticed that most people people do the opposite.
-They move closer to the mirror, which is a natural thing to do when you are trying to see better.
-Unfortunately, thanks to the laws of physics, this reduces the magnification to almost nothing.
+I have noticed that most people do the opposite.
+They move closer to the mirror, which is natural to do when trying to see better.
+Unfortunately, thanks to the laws of physics, this reduces magnification to almost nothing.

-Of course, as time went on, I added even more makeup and now the two plastic bins are overflowing.
+Of course, as time passed, I added even more makeup, and now the two plastic bins are overflowing.
 And I've become dissatisfied with some things about my makeup area.
-I still like the magnifying mirror from Simple Human, but to do good makeup you also need a large regular mirror.
-There are times you really need to see your whole face (especially for eyebrows and lips) and even the best magnifying mirror can distort.
-My full size mirror is in the bathroom, so I had to go to another room to use the it, then return to my makeup table.
-This was getting old.
-And I wanted more light - the light provided by the Simple Human Mirror does not provide as much as I would like and doesn't really eliminate the shadows that are thrown on my face by the ambient light in the room.
-This brings us up to today and my latest work area, which I finished just this week, entering what I can call Stage 5.
+I still like the magnifying mirror from Simple Human, but to do good makeup, you also need a large regular mirror.
+Sometimes you need to see your whole face (especially for eyebrows and lips), and even the best magnifying mirror can distort.
+My full-size mirror is in the bathroom, so I had to go to another room to use it, then return to my makeup table.
+That was getting old.
+And I wanted more light - the light provided by the Simple Human Mirror does not provide as much as I would like and doesn't eliminate the shadows thrown on my face by the ambient light in the room.
+Now we are up to today, and my latest work area, which I finished just this week, brings us to what I can call Stage 5.

-To solve my growing frustration with my stage 4 setup, I decided to purchase a vanity.
-These are desks with a lighted mirror that either mounts on the wall or sits on the desk.
-I knew this would be expensive but my frustration was so intense that one morning I woke up and said, "I gotta have a vanity!
+I wanted to buy a vanity to solve my growing frustration with my stage 4 setup.
+These are desks with a lighted mirror either mounted on the wall or sitting on the desk.
+I knew this would be expensive, but my frustration was so intense that one morning I woke up and said, "I gotta have a vanity!
 I don't care what it costs!"

 At least that's what I said until I started shopping.
-Vanities set a new standard for being "way overpriced".
+Vanities set a new standard for being "overpriced."
 It turns out that they can cost anywhere from $2000-$5000.
-What's worse is that even at the highest price-point, while they look amazingly beautiful, they don't offer the features I craved (like a really well-lit mirror and lots of drawers for makeup).
+What's worse is that even at the highest price point, while they look gorgeous, they don't offer the features I craved (like a well-lit mirror and lots of drawers for makeup).

 The DIY Bug Bites

 So I decided to make my own.
 How hard can it be?
-You get a desk and then you get a mirror.
+You get a desk, and then you get a mirror.
 Problem solved.
-The desk part was actually easy.
-I have met a lot of makeup people since I got involved in all of this and almost all of them love the Alex drawers from IKEA for makeup storage (link here).
-You can combine these with what IKEA calls a LINMON top, basically a nice piece of finished wood that rests on two Alex drawer units (or has legs on one side, and a drawer unit on the other).
-I have always loved the nice, clean look of IKEA's products, and have several things by them.
+The desk part was easy.
+I know a lot of makeup people, and almost all of them love the Alex drawers from IKEA for makeup storage.
+You can combine these with what IKEA calls a LINMON top, a piece of finished wood that rests on two Alex drawer units (or has legs on one side and a drawer unit on the other).
+I have always loved the nice, clean look of IKEA's products, and I have several things by them.
 I liked this solution.
 And the price is fair: $207 U.S. for the version with the two drawer units plus a pleasant hour or two of assembly time.
 Here's a picture of the Alex desk with one drawer unit:

 Nice, right?
-The one with two drawer units just replaces the legs on the right with a duplicate of the drawers on the left.
+The one with two drawer units replaces the legs on the right, duplicating the drawers on the left.

 The Mirror and Lights

-The mirror with the lights, which was what really had my motor running, proved to be more challenging.
-The best known company for desk top vanity mirrors seems to be "Vanity Girl Hollywood".
-I have a friend who owns one of their products and she loves it.
+The mirror with the lights, which was what had my motor running, proved to be more challenging.
+The best-known company for desk top vanity mirrors seems to be "Vanity Girl Hollywood ."
+I have a friend who owns one of their products, and she loves it.
 For myself, I wasn't feeling it.
 They have three desktop models:

-I think you need lights across the top as well as along the sides for proper lighting, so the middle one was out.
-The one on the left is too narrow for my tastes, leaving the one on the right, which they call their "Infinity Mirror".
+I think you need lights across the top and along the sides for proper lighting, so the middle one was out.
+The one on the left is too narrow for my tastes, leaving the one on the right, which they call their "Infinity Mirror."
 I have construction issues with that one.
 And I have price issues with all of them.
-Vanity Girl Hollywood is currently running a sale and I could buy the Infinity Mirror for $369 (free shipping).
-This would put my total expenditure around $576 which is a lot better than $2000, but the mirror was just not calling out to me.
+Vanity Girl Hollywood is currently running a sale, and I could buy the Infinity Mirror for $369 (free shipping).
+That would put my total expenditure around $576, much better than $2000, but the mirror was not calling out to me.
 If it is calling to you, I get that.
 Buying one is for sure easier than building your own.
 So if you're interested in pursuing that route, here's the Vanity Girl Hollywood Website.
-If you do buy one, please let me know which one and how you like it.
+If you buy one, please let me know which one and how you like it.

 The DIY Bug Burrows Deeper

 I started investigating other solutions.
-Searching on Amazon, I discovered that there are companies that make lights which attach directly to a mirror.
-These all use double sided sticky tape from 3M to attach the mirrors.
-Some of the prices for these products on Amazon are crazy cheap, with the emphasis on crazy.
-Decorative vanity light bulbs are not cheap, and it seemed to me that some of these sellers must be selling at a loss (or else using really crappy products).
+Searching on Amazon, I discovered that there are companies that make lights that attach directly to a mirror.
+These all use double-sided sticky tape from 3M to attach the mirrors.
+Some of the prices for these products on Amazon are crazy cheap, emphasizing crazy.
+Decorative vanity light bulbs are not cheap, and it seemed to me that some of these sellers must be selling at a loss (or else using crappy products).
 However, they got good reviews.
-I saw attachable light hardware, (light bulbs included) with 10 lights, selling for $32!
-The best price I found for 10 good light bulbs was $35, so this really seems like a crazy price.
+I saw attachable light hardware (light bulbs included) with ten lights selling for $32!
+The best price I found for ten good light bulbs was $35, so this seems like a crazy price.

-But I have to admit that, over all, the reviews were positive.
+But I must admit that the reviews were positive overall.
 These are only the lighting, you have to buy the mirror, but you can find nice mirrors for around $30.
 That would give you a lit vanity mirror (with a dimmer switch, which I consider essential) for around $70!

 Unfortunately, despite the many good reviews, these products gave me nightmares.
-I couldn't shake the image of these things falling down around my head leaving broken glass everywhere.
+I couldn't shake the image of these things falling around my head, leaving broken glass everywhere.
 And a few people did say that the lights didn't stay attached.
 Do I need this kind of stress while putting on lipstick?
 That's stressful enough!
 So no, I'll pass on this option.
 But it might work for you.
-I don't want to give specific links because I don't have any experience or advice to offer, but if you are interested, a search on Amazon.com for "vanity mirror lights" will get you a ton of products to choose from.
+I don't want to give specific links because I don't have any experience or advice to offer, but if you are interested, a search on Amazon.com for "vanity mirror lights" will get you many products to choose from.

-Thanks to this search however, I found some beautiful chrome vanity light bars, originally intended to be installed on the wall in your bathroom.
-This led me to a solution to my dilemma.
-I made myself a beautiful 45" x 30", 16-light vanity mirror with matching desk for around $250!
-This compares very well with the Infinity Mirror which has only 13 lights and no desk at all for $369 (on sale).
+Thanks to this search, however, I found some beautiful chrome vanity light bars, originally intended to be installed on the wall in your bathroom.
+That led me to a solution to my dilemma.
+I made myself a beautiful 45" x 30", 16-light vanity mirror with a matching desk for around $250!
+That compares very well with the Infinity Mirror, which has only 13 lights and no desk for $369 (on sale).
 To see what I did in all of its gorgeousness along with complete instructions on how to make one yourself, please see part 2.